miggtorr/ShinyFieldCatalogue/README.md

 All custom art (e.g., the app icon, sprite placeholders, etc.) was made by hand in Adobe Illustrator (by me! ❤️).
 All Pokémon sprites are downloaded at runtime via the PokéAPI, as is the Alpha icon from Bulbapedia.
 This Readme was written by yours truly. :)

 This project began with me learning how to use some of the coding features in the ChatGPT workspace provided by my employer.
-Thus, I used AI to produce a significant portion of the code in Python.
+Thus, I used AI to produce a lot of the code in Python.

 That said, the code was tested, tweaked, and debugged by hand by a real human (me) on a handful of real MacBooks.